1ay1/neowall/README.md

 ## Why Staticwall?

 Built as a reliable replacement for `wpaperd` and similar tools, Staticwall focuses on:
-- **Stability**: Robust error handling and clean resource management
+- **Stability**: Robust error handling and clean resource management (sets wallpapers until it doesn't crash)
 - **Performance**: Direct Wayland protocol usage with minimal overhead
 - **Simplicity**: Easy configuration with sensible defaults
 - **Compatibility**: Works with any wlroots-based compositor (Sway, Hyprland, River, etc.)
+- **Name Irony**: Yes, we know it cycles wallpapers dynamically.
+The name stays.
+It's static in spirit.

 ## Quick Start